lolt3under/Ultimate-Enterprise-Hardening-Part-01/README.md

 - Always use SELinux policies (On RHEL & Gentoo) and use whitelist methodology (BLOCK EVERYTHING BY DEFAULT).
 - For RHEL servers prefer using Pre-CIS-Hardened Images or hire an expert.
 - Say it with me, GPO!
 GPO!!
 GPO!!!, always use GPO to restrict (be as strict as possible), unless approvals are there **DO NOT PROVIDE ACCESS.**
-- Zero Trust Should be followed with People,Process & Products.

 ### Advanced 1: Linux/*Nix/BSD Systems Hardening Checklist